 United Airlines' chief financial officer resigns

-NEW YORK: United Airlines' chief financial officer, Andrew Levy, has stepped down, the carrier said on Thursday, a major management shakeup at a time when the airline's financial performance has been lagging rivals.
+NEW YORK: United Airlines' Chief Financial Officer Andrew Levy is stepping down, the carrier said on Thursday, in a major management shakeup as the airline's financial performance lags rivals.

 Levy will be replaced in the interim by Gerry Laderman, a senior United executive, who had served as acting chief financial officer before Levy's appointment.
 The carrier said it will immediately begin a search for a permanent replacement.